tbadams45/tbadams45.github.io/finances/finances_of_a_leader_10.22.16.md

 Never get a car loan.
 Buy in cash.
 Instead of making a car payment to the bank, delay purchasing it and make a car payment to yourself.

 Food budget: people blow their budgets on food again and again.
 If you buy food at the grocery store etc., you save a ton of money.
 Talk to the families in the church and have them teach you their favorite dish.

+# Places to look in the scriptures about money
+- Matthew
+- Luke
+- Proverbs